What we look for in West End tenants

 Our recommendation

-After the background check is reviewed we make a recommendation to the real estate investor based upon our experience as rental managers in West End and the information which we have verified.
-Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the property owner based upon our experience as property managers in West End and the information which we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a free resource for anyone who wants to learn more about West End and neighboring communities.
-The Guide to Real Estate provides information regarding what has sold and what is for sale, and a couple of surprising facts that you may not be aware of.
-In addition, our Guide features some elements of residing in West End.
-Certainly, most of this is helpful for purchasers and sellers, but property owners and tenants will also find this data to be somewhat eye-opening.
+Nesbitt Realty's Guide to Real Estate is a free tool for everyone who wants to learn more about West End and neighboring communities.
+The Guide to Real Estate has facts regarding what has sold and what is currently listed, as well as a few interesting facts that you may not be aware of.
+Not to mention, our Guide has quite a few of the fundamentals of life in West End.
+Of course, most of this is interesting for purchasers and sellers, but real estate investors and tenants will likely also find this data to be somewhat eye-opening.

 Our Broker Will Nesbitt